-This discussion and analysis is intended to serve as an introduction to the agency's financial statements, which comprise the statement of net deficit, statement of revenues, expenses, and changes in net deficit, statement of cash flows, and notes to financial statements.
+This discussion and analysis is intended to serve as an introduction to the agency's financial statements, which comprise the statements of net deficit, statements of revenues, expenses, and changes in net deficit, statements of cash flows, and notes to financial statements.

 The financial statements present the financial picture of the agency from the economic resources measurement focus using the accrual basis of accounting.
-These statements include all recordable assets of the agency as well as all liabilities.
-All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.
-The statement of cash flows provides information about the agency's cash receipts, cash payments, and net changes in cash resulting from operating capital and related financing and investing activities during the reporting period.
+These statements include the recordable assets of the agency as well as the liabilities.
+The current year's revenues and expenses are taken into account regardless of when cash is received or paid.
+The statements of cash flows provide information about the agency's cash receipts, cash payments, and net changes in cash resulting from operating capital and related financing and investing activities during the reporting period.

-The statement of net deficit and the statement of revenues, expenses, and changes in net deficit report the agency's net deficit and related changes.
+The statements of net deficit and the statements of revenues, expenses and changes in net deficit report the agency's net deficit and related changes.
 Net deficit is the difference between the recorded assets and liabilities.
 The recorded activities include all toll revenues and operating expenses related to the operation of the San Joaquin Hills Transportation Corridor.
-In addition, all of the agency's construction-related activities, including the design, construction, and mitigation on the San Joaquin Hills Transportation Corridor, as well as all financing and administration costs, are reflected in the statements.
+In addition, the agency's construction-related activities, including the design, construction, and mitigation on the San Joaquin Hills Transportation Corridor, as well as all financing and administration costs, are reflected in the statements.
 Activities are financed by toll revenues, development impact fees, fees and fines, and investment income.